distribution/distribution/docs/deploying.md

 	The `run` command automatically pulls a `hello-world` image from Docker's official images.

-3. Start a registry service on your localhost.
+3. Start a registry on your localhost.

 		$ docker run -p 5000:5000 registry:2.0